-Public submissions are now invited on this Assessment Report.
-Comments are requested on the scientific aspects of this Application, in particular, information relevant to the safety assessment of food derived from cotton line GHB119.
+Public submissions were invited on the Assessment Report between 5 July 2010 and 16 August 2010.
+Comments were specifically requested on the scientific aspects of this Application, in particular, information relevant to the safety assessment of food derived from insect-protected and herbicide-tolerant cotton line GHB119.
+A total of 6 submissions was received.
+A summary of these is provided in Attachment 3 to this Report.

-As this Application is being assessed under a General Procedure, there will be one round of public comment.
-Responses to this Assessment Report will be used to develop the Approval Report for the Application.
+As this Application was assessed as a General Procedure, there was one round of public comment following the preparation of an Assessment Report.
+Responses to the Assessment Report were used to develop this Approval Report for the Application.
+The main issues raised in public comments are discussed in the Approval Report.